dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

+Fri 1st June
+I experimented with the smartmask but because my theme doesnt focus on people/animals and focuses more on the enviroment it didnt highlight what I wanted.
+For my images I wanted to the cultural enviroment to be masked differently to the natural enviroment to show contrast between the 2.
+For example my middle picture is masked in a certain way that the natural tree leaves are random squares and the cultural are in ordered squares as if to show that humans have affected and almost 'ordered' this area for a pathway.
+With the lightpost and bench masked with a 3D hex shape to connect the top 'natural enviroment' to the bottom 'cultural enviroment.'

 Tue 29th May
 I have worked out how to create two masks and implement them into my artwork piece.
 I have also taken polygon code from https://p5js.org/es/examples/form-regular-polygon.html to create an almost 3D affect of the bushes in the first picture.